 the entire range of dates covered by the time series.

-Note Interactive charting is also available from the Graphs menu of the graphical user interface.
+Note Interactive charting is also available from the Graphs menu of the user interface.
 See Interactive Chart for additional information.

 chartfts requires a single